Develop an application behaviour for external API call

 }

 5. Let’s add our Application Behaviour that will fetch our currency rates from an external API.
-Go to “Extensibility > Application Behaviours” and “Add new”, name it “GetExchangeRate”, select System as Data Source and then add the following code:
+Go to Business / Application Behaviours and click on “Add new” button. name it “GetExchangeRate”, select System as Data Source and then add the following code:

 var fromCurrency = (args.ContainsKey("from") ? args["from"].ToString() : "").ToUpperInvariant();